Group Health Insurance for Small Business: 2026 Buyer Checklist + Savings Options

 Learn the full framework in our Section 125 complete guide for 2026.

-How long does small group setup take?
+How long does it take to set up small group health insurance?

-Is a Section 125 plan required?
+Is a Section 125 plan required for group health insurance?

 Final Step: Decide, Then Quote